godaddy-wordpress/primer/README.md

 $ sudo easy_install pip
 ```

 Finally, you need to install the [Sphinx](http://www.sphinx-doc.org/) dependencies.
-You can do this by running the following command from the theme root.
+You can do this by running the following command from the Primer **theme root**.

 ```bash
 $ sudo pip install -r .dev/docs/requirements.txt